Please Read How You Can Help Keep the Encyclopedia Free

 - It is prima facie morally desirable to do α.

-Since (4) specifies actions, we should understand accepting theistic propositions as actions, even if believing is not an action.
+Since (4) specifies actions, we should understand accepting theistic propositions as actions, even if believing is not an action (for more on the distinction between acceptance and belief, see the section, “Pragmatic Arguments and Belief,” below).

 It is important to recognize the distinction between theoretical moral arguments for theism (arguments intended to show that God exists), and pragmatic moral arguments for the rationality of theistic belief.
 George Mavrodes, for instance, constructs a theoretical moral argument by contending that it would be extremely odd that we would have moral obligations the fulfillment of which results in a net loss to the agent.
 Such a world seems absurd (Mavrodes, 1986).
 His argument is built upon the idea of a Russellian world, a universe in which mental events are products of non-mental events, and in which there's no human post-mortem survival, and extinction is the final end of every biological species.
 A Russellian world implies atheism.
 Summarized, Mavrodes’ argument is that there are real moral obligations in the actual world.
 But, real moral obligations would be absurd in a Russellian world, since fulfilling moral obligations often cause a net loss to the moral agent and there is no deep explanation of real moral obligation in a Russellian world (the deep features of a Russellian world would be things like forces and atoms and chance).
 But, fulfilling moral obligation is not absurd.
 So, in this respect, there is reason to think that the actual world is not a Russellian world.